Iași pogrom: Organising the pogrom

 On the same day that Operation Barbarossa began, the police force in Iași released imprisoned members of the Iron Guard, who had been held since a failed coup by the Legion in January 1941.
 The newly freed Legionnaires were placed under police command and provided with weapons.
 Since the Iron Guard was notorious for its virulent anti-semitism, the release of the imprisoned Iron Guard members suggested that the authorities were already planning to strike against the Jews of Iași.
-On 24 June 1941, Iaşi was bombed by the Soviet Air Force.
+On 24 June 1941, Iași was bombed by the Soviet Air Force.
 The raid did little damage, but it produced a hysterical reaction, with rumors flying fast that the entire Jewish population of Iași were Communist Party members and had lit beacons to guide the Soviet bombers.
 On 26 June, Iași was again bombed and this time substantial damage was inflicted on the city.
 The second bombing killed about 600 people, of whom 38 were Jews.
 Again, the bombing led to rampant rumors of alleged Jewish fifth column activity in the service of the Soviet Union.
-The same day saw the arrival in Iaşi of Major Hermann von Stransky of the Abwehr and of Colonel Ionescu Micandru of the SSI - the two men whom witnesses at post-war trials consistently described as the main instigators of the pogrom.
+The same day saw the arrival in Iași of Major Hermann von Stransky of the Abwehr and of Colonel Ionescu Micandru of the SSI – the two men whom witnesses at post-war trials consistently described as the main instigators of the pogrom.
 On June 27, 1941, Ion Antonescu telephoned Col. Constantin Lupu, commander of the Iași garrison, telling him formally to "cleanse Iași of its Jewish population".
 The plans for the pogrom had been laid even earlier.

 Rumors had already been circulating, backed up by the state-run press, that stated that Soviet parachutists had landed outside of Iași and that the Jews were working with them.
 In the week before the pogrom, the signs grew more ominous: houses were marked with crosses if the residents were Christian, Jewish men were forced to dig large ditches in the Jewish cemetery, and soldiers started to break into Jewish homes "searching for evidence".
 On June 27, the authorities officially accused the Jewish community of sabotage, and assembled the soldiers and police who would spearhead the pogrom, where they were falsely told that Jews had attacked soldiers in the streets.

 Marcel, a Jewish survivor from Iași recounted: